sdague/github-helpers/README.md

 for an ideal platform for this, because many of these operations are really just a couple of seconds of processing.

-These are all implemented on the BlueMix OpenWhisk platform in python.
+These are all implemented on the IBM Cloud Functions platform (based on Apache OpenWhisk) in python.

 ## Scripts ##